scriptnull/vishnubharathi.codes/source/_posts/rss-features.md

 Also, I found that [OPML](https://en.wikipedia.org/wiki/OPML) is the data format for exporting/importing RSS feeds.
 So when building this feature, keep a check to not reinvent the wheels.

+## OPML sync
+Found this idea while browsing https://github.com/captn3m0/ideas#opml-sync

+I think it is a nice idea.
+Import/exporting OPML files is a must have.
+But this feature could be seen as an extension for import/export.
+This is more like auto-import feature.

+Instead of giving a OPML file (that points to a bunch of RSS feeds), our RSS app can also accept a URL which points to an OPML file.
+The app auto-syncs with the URL to get new sources present in the OPML file periodically.

+This might enable easy consumption of other people's OPML files.

 ## Avoid paywalls
 I understand that you might be interested in monetizing the app.
 It's up to you!
 But here are my thoughts on it.